rajesha2016/HelloFresh-Task-1/README.md

 This framework uses Selenium WebDriver-Cucumber-Junit-Maven with Page Object Model.

-•	For logging framework used com.cucumber.listener.Reporter and addStepLog(“”) method.
+•	For logging framework used com.cucumber.listener.Reporter and addStepLog("") method.

-•	For reporting extent report, which can be obtained “\target\cucumber-reports”.
+•	For reporting extent report, which can be obtained "\target\cucumber-reports".

 •	Src/main/java- contain all framework related file such as Page action, WebDriver factory, PageObjectLibrary, FileReaderLibrary, ConfigFileReader, Cucumber context.